jdeguire/pic32clang_docs/source/compiling_and_linking.md

 Use this to define symbols the linker uses when laying out the binary.
 In particular, you can use `-Wl,--defsym=__HEAP_SIZE=0x4000` to allocate a heap.
 Notice there are no spaces surrouning the two `=` in the option.
 There is a similar symbol `__STACK_SIZE` to ensure a minimum stack size, but it is optional.
-The stack is always allowed to use whatever main memory is not used by the heap and statically-allocated symbols.
+The stack will always use whatever memory is left over after everything else has been allocted.
 - **-\\-gc-sections** (*-Wl*)
 Remove any unused ELF file sections from the final binary.
 You generally use this with the compiler option `-ffunction-sections` to remove any functions that are not used from your output file to reduce